 Middle Grades Education

 Picture yourself as an educator, playing a pivotal role in the lives of young adolescents.
-That’s exactly what Amy Lee Jones did.
-As a middle grades education major, she’s taking advantage of every opportunity she can in order to become the kind of teacher who makes a lasting, positive impact – just like the teachers she had in school.
+That’s exactly what Amy Lee Jones does.
+She’s taking advantage of every opportunity she can in order to become the kind of middle school teacher who makes a lasting, positive impact – just like the teachers she had in school.

-“Two of my most influential teachers taught seventh grade math and language arts.
-Later on in high school, I discovered that I wanted to teach, and the middle grades are a really good fit for me.”
+“Two of my most influential teachers taught seventh grade math and language arts,” Amy Lee says.
+“And the middle grades really seem to be a good fit for me.”

-She confirmed her interest by spending time in local schools.
-“My first semester in this program, we spent three weeks observing early childhood classrooms, three weeks in elementary schools, and three weeks in middle schools.
-That allowed you to verify what level you wanted to pursue.
-It also helped me understand all the different levels of development.”
+Time spent in local schools helped Amy Lee confirm that interest.
+“My first semester we spent three weeks observing early childhood classrooms, three weeks in elementary schools, and three weeks in middle schools.
+That helped me verify what level I wanted to work with.”

 Now, she’s gaining a strong foundation in teaching methodologies.
 “Everything we cover in class begins to make sense when we go out in the field and put it into action.
-When we moved from observing classrooms to teaching lessons, I got to work with the Charleston County Teacher of the Year.
+I got to work with the Charleston County Teacher of the Year.
 I watched her teach and then got feedback from her on my lessons, which was awesome.
-At the same time, I was also getting feedback from professors”
+I was also getting feedback from professors.”

-- Our program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+❱❱ Our program is accredited by the National Council for Accreditation of Teacher Education.